Health Informatics FAQs

 - Health Informatics, Master of Science (MS): provides students with the knowledge and skills needed to support the adoption and use of health information systems and analytic applications for a wide variety of clinical, administrative, and research purposes.

 - Health Informatics and Data Analytics, Graduate Certificate: prepares clinicians and health care managers to develop and manage health information systems and electronic commerce service.
+Learn more about the online option for this certificate.

 - Health Administration, Bachelor of Science (BS), Health Informatics Concentration: prepares undergraduate students specialized in the use of technology and information in health care settings.